 In terms of cancer risk, dairy foods have been reported as both protective and occasionally as harmful.
 As mentioned, carbohydrates in milk are found in the form of lactose, which is generally considered to be of low carcinogenicity .

 Epidemiological studies suggested that milk consumption is probably as one of the risk factors for prostate cancer.
 According to the measurements of estrogen levels in milk by several different studies, it was suggested that estrogen in milk was a possible risk to cause prostate cancer and testicular cancer .
 Increased prostate cancer risk may also be credited to elevated testosterone levels caused by high animal fat intake [58,59].
-High milk fat also means higher 17beta-estradiol content which is carcinogen for prostate cancer [44,57].
-The high estrogen and IGF-1 content in the milk were considered to be responsible for promoted development of DMBA-induced mammary tumors in animals .
+High milk fat also means higher 17beta-estradiol content which is a carcinogen for prostate cancer [44,57].
+The high estrogen and IGF-1 content in the milk were considered to be responsible for the promoted development of DMBA-induced mammary tumours in animals .
 A 2016 meta-analysis of 11 population-based cohort studies by Wei Lu et al. reported that consumption of whole milk in men significantly contributed to elevated prostate cancer mortality risk.
 Interestingly, Pettersson, et al. found that greater consumption of whole milk was associated with worse survival but skim milk was associated with improved survival among men with prostate cancer.

 Peter W. Parodi also observed a modest association between milk and prostate cancer in his study and proposed 5 biological explanation :